vellfr00/spring-uncaught-guard/README.md

 ## 🪵 Logging Strategies

-You can use provided logging strategies or create your own custom logging strategy by extending the abstract `UncaughtGuardLoggingStrategy` class, implementing the abstract `log` method and annotate the your new implementation class as `@Component`.
+You can use provided logging strategies or create your own custom logging strategy by extending the abstract `UncaughtGuardLoggingStrategy` class and implementing the abstract `log` method.

 The log method receives an `UncaughtGuardException` object, which contains all the necessary details about the uncaught exception, including the stack trace, request data, and the unique trace identifier.